Many license law questions will be answered at DFPR’s website.

 Should a company pay another brokerage company a co-op fee, if they discover that the agent who brought the offer was not properly licensed at the time?

 If it is a FACT the agent was not licensed at the time, you would not pay their sponsoring broker on the theory that you would be knowingly aiding and abetting the unlicensed practice of real estate, which is illegal.
 If the facts aren't totally clear, time to contract DFPR!
+Anyone can do a licensee lookup at DFPR's website as well.

 Can Agent A be licensed in Illinois and also in another state, such as Arizona, by different brokers?
 Who would get referral fees if Agent A referred business out?